 Century Properties is set to experience a growth period due to recent expansions to its portfolio, which will see the real еstatе company’s value hit PHP3 Billion (US$72.9 million) by 2015.

-The PHP1.86 billion (US$45.2 million) earned during the previous financial year more than doubled the profit margin hit in 2011, Century chairman Jose E B Antonio told local online news portal Malaya Business Insight.
+The PHP1.86 billion (US$45.2 million) earned during the previous financial year more than doubled the profit margin hit in 2011, Century Executive Chairman of the Board Jose E B Antonio told local online news portal Malaya Business Insight.

 Earnings before tax and other accounting deductions stood at PHP2.54 billion (US$61.7 million), an 88 percent growth from the PHP1.35 billion (US$32.8 million) hit in the previous year.

 “The 2012 results reflect the culmination of Century Properties’ sustained performance over the last three years,” he said.
 “We look forward at 2012 as a remarkable breakout year for Century Properties with a solid platform that will enable us to take the company to an even higher level.”

 Last year’s success was a result of the creation of a more balanced portfolio of luxury and middle-income market developments, coupled with new relations with global brands, according to Antonio.

 “We introduced unprecedented development collaborations with global brands, listed the company in the Philippine Stock Exchange, successfully raised equity capital three thrice since 2011 raising a total of PHP5.6 billion (US$136 Million), expanded our relationship with eleven financial institutions that have extended PHP6.6 billion (160 million US$) of credit facilities, and progressed from developing stand-alone projects to master-planned communities,” he said.